Miranda (The Tempest): Role in the play

 The Tempest's second scene begins with Miranda, begging her father to spare the lives of the men at sea.
-She's fully aware of the powers Prospero possesses and begs him to cease the storm.
+She is fully aware of the powers Prospero possesses and begs him to cease the storm.
 In an act of bravery she challenges her father's wisdom, arguing that: "Had I been any god of power, I would / Have sunk the sea within the earth or ere / It should the good ship so have swallow'd and / The fraughting souls within her."
 As the scene progresses it is revealed to her that she is, in fact, the high ranking daughter of the Duke of Milan.

 When Prospero's servant appears, Miranda is placed into a magically induced sleep.
-She awakes when she is summoned and it is quickly shown that the two have a contentious relationship, most probably due to Caliban's failed attempt to rape her, she refers to him as "a villain, sir, I do not love to look on."
+She awakens when she is summoned and it is quickly shown that the two have a contentious relationship, most probably due to Caliban's failed attempt to rape her, she refers to him as "a villain, sir, I do not love to look on."
 (I, ii).

 As the moment with Caliban progresses, Miranda rebukes Caliban for the hatred he expresses towards her father: